Home Violent Crimes Capital Murder

 Los Angeles has a long and notorious history with capital murder cases.
 Some of the most high-profile cases in recent memory have been prosecuted in Los Angeles, including the O.J.
 Simpson case and the Menendez brothers case.

 The Los Angeles murder defense attorneys at Werksman Jackson & Quinn LLP have decades of experience handling these types of cases.
-We will aggressively defend you and work to get the best possible outcome in your case.
+We can aggressively defend you and work to get the best possible outcome in your case.
+If you are facing serious charges, call us at (213) 688-0460.

 Moreover, California PC Section 190.2 has over 20 unique situations listed in which capital murder can apply.
 These include killing: